tohojo/bufferbloat-net/README.md

 It is also possible to file issues to point out errors or omissions, or give suggestions for the content.

-Note that Hugo version 0.16 or higher is required to build the site.
+The site is build using the [Hugo static site generator.](https://gohugo.io/) Version 0.16 or higher is required to build the site.

+### Live Editing

 When making changes, you can see a local version of the site by installing Hugo and running `hugo serve` in this directory.
 That will run a web server on localhost, which you can navigate to and see a live version of the site.

-### Creating a new news item
+### Creating a new News Item

 You can use the hugo binary to create a new news item with appropriate front matter (the stuff in the top that tells Hugo that this is a news